Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

     [0.0, 1.0, 0.0]
     [0.0, 0.0, 1.0]
 ```
 The coordinates could be specified by vectors or tuples.
-It is noted that the `:reciprocals` attribute need not be assigned because it can be deduced from the input `:vectors`.
+It is noted that the `reciprocals` attribute need not be assigned because it can be deduced from the input `vectors`.

 Iteration over a lattice will get the coordinates of the points in it:
 ```jldoctest unitcell